-What Exactly Does a Cruise Ship Photographer Get Up to?
+What Exactly Does A Cruise Ship Photographer Do?

-Sadly the cruise ship photographer is much maligned by certain more “snobbish” elements of the photographic industry.
+Sadly a cruise ship photographer is much maligned by certain more “snobbish” elements of the photographic industry.
 I can understand their disdain to a certain extent.

 Mass-produced images sold cheaply to tourists is hardly going to be called a top end career but today I am going to suggest that it’s not such a bad way to get into photography.
 I personally spent about ten years of my early life “working the ships” and it taught me many things not only about how to shoot but perhaps more importantly how to manage a small business.

 Working on a cruise ship sounds glamorous but is really hard work.

 1. Getting Started

 It's a brutal world out there if you are a photography student.
 I don’t know the figures but I suspect there is a very high ratio of students to available jobs.

 Sadly, unless you are extremely good and have a great portfolio, you aren't going to fall into a job in photography.